Everything the Queen eats on Christmas Day, according to former palace chef

 This comes a year after Her Majesty and the late Prince Philip were forced to call the royal tradition off due to the coronavirus pandemic.

-Now able to see family and friends, it is no wonder the Monarch is excited to plan the festivities around the holiday.
+Now able to see family and friends, it is no wonder the Monarch wants to celebrate the festivities with her family.

-One thing that we're sure the Queen is planning is the Christmas Day menu, and – thanks to a former chef for the Royal Family – we've got a glimpse into exactly what that entails.
+One thing that we know will happen on Christmas Day is that the family will sit down for the a delicious dinner and – thanks to a former chef for the Royal Family – we've got a glimpse into exactly what that entails.

 The Royal Family put on a very simplistic Christmas Day menu, says former royal chef Darren McGrady.